 <img class="thumbs_box" src="<?php if(!empty($attachment) ) {$index = rand(0, count($attachment)); echo $attachment[$index];} else echo $DEFAULT_IMAGE_PATH; ?>" alt="thumbs" />

 Where the variable $DEFAULT_IMAGE_PATH stores the path to the default thumbnail image in case the article lack images.
-For more information about Wordpress template development, check Wordpress Codex.
+For more information about WordPress template development, check WordPress Codex.